Shri-0/Pedalboard-Shri/README.md

 # Pedalboard-Shri
-# Will start by recording audio from the computer mic
+1. Will start by recording audio from the computer mic
+2. 2.
+Steps will be added later